 Vaginal Cancer

-The National Cancer Institute estimates that approximately 8,650 cases of vaginal and other female genital cancers will be diagnosed in the United States in 2024, and about 1,870 deaths will occur.
+Vaginal cancer is a rare form of gynecologic cancer.
+The National Cancer Institute estimated that approximately 8,070 cases of female genital cancers would be diagnosed in the United States in 2025, with about 2% of these estimated to be vaginal cancer.

 Vaginal Cancer Treatment (PDQ®)Source: National Cancer Institute